rejozacharia/portfolio-site/README.md

 # Portfolio Site

 This is a personal portfolio website built with [Next.js](https://nextjs.org), [Tailwind CSS](https://tailwindcss.com/), and [TypeScript](https://www.typescriptlang.org/).
-It showcases projects, skills, experience, and interests.
+It showcases basic profile, projects, skills, experience, and interests.
+The repository is set up for my profile but it can be forked and edited by anyone for their own content.

 ## Features